buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

   }

   try {
+    // This is our governance contract.
+    const vote = await sdk.getContract("INSERT_VOTE_ADDRESS", "vote");
+    // This is our ERC-20 contract.
+    const token = await sdk.getContract("INSERT_TOKEN_ADDRESS", "token");
     // Create proposal to transfer ourselves 6,900 tokens for being awesome. const amount = 6_900;
     const description = "Should the DAO transfer " + amount + " tokens from the treasury to " +